sungiant/sdf/README.md

 ### Rasterization

-Given a scene defined using SDFs and CSG the process of producing the image above is done by rasterizing the information available into the pixels  using the sphere tracing method described above once for each pixel of the final image.
+Given a scene defined using SDFs and CSG the process of producing an image is done by rasterizing the information available into pixels using the sphere tracing method described above once for each pixel of the final image.

 <img src="/docs/raster.png" width="600" style="float: right;" />